yan4ik/paper_notes/online_controlled_experiments_at_large_scale.md

 ### Why Controlled Experiments?

-Why not measure the metric of interest, ship the feature, and then llok at the delta?
+Why not measure the metric of interest, ship the feature, and then look at the delta?
 Our experience is that external variations overwhelm the effects we are trying to detect.

 <p align="center">
 "Any claim coming from an observational study is most likely to be wrong."